-There are different ways for you to be involved in different types of meetings.
+There are different ways for you to be involved in meetings.

 When the council or a committee passes a resolution to go into a session that excludes the public, you must leave the meeting.
 However, you can make an Official Information Request to the chief executive for minutes or papers from the meeting.
 The information will be provided unless there is a good reason not to do so.

-We’ll let the public know when scheduled meetings will be held on our meetings calendar by advertising in local newspapers.
+We’ll let the public know where and when scheduled meetings will be held on our meetings calendar by advertising in local newspapers, and in the Events section of our Council Facebook Page.
+You can also see the meeting agenda and reports.

 If needed, extraordinary meetings may be called.
 These meetings are advertised as soon as possible.
 The text of any decision made at an extraordinary meeting is advertised in a local newspaper following the meeting, unless it’s made in a public excluded session.